 The grizzly bear stood for many meanings and rituals among the American Indians.
 The Indian Bear Dance was considered the Ghost Dance, bringing back the ghosts of their ancestors while helping the grizzly bear fall asleep for its winter hibernation.
 Ancestors join in the dance in their spirit form while the bears are lulled to sleep.
 After the dance is complete, another Dance is celebrated, called the Circle of Life Dance.
 This dance will be held around a burning log fire until the fire burns out.
 The Native Indians will dance, sing and chant for warmth and light from the sun during the time the grizzly sleeps.

-Many Indians feared the grizzly bear but still they hunted the large bears for food, clothing, and even jewelry.
+Although the Indians feared the grizzly bear, they hunted the large bears for food, clothing, and even jewelry.
 Claws were made into necklaces and often worn hanging from their waistband.
-Because of the Indians' beliefs that the bear had some spiritual power, wearing a bear claw necklace would mean protection and good health to the Indian wearing it.
+Because of the Indians' beliefs that the bear had some spiritual power, wearing a bear claw necklace would mean protection and good health to wearer.

 Today Indians still wear necklaces of grizzly bear claws but only a few are preserved from the 1800s in museums.
 One famous bear claw necklace can be viewed at the Peabody Museum at Harvard.
 Since bear claws were objects that Indians treasured, very few were obtained outside of the Indian tribes.

 FreeSpirit Gallery has a page discussing the importance of the bear within Native American culture and as a Native American Animal Symbol, especially within the cultures of the Northwest Coast peoples.